The San Diego Museum of Art is located in the stunning Plaza de Panama at Balboa Park.

 5. The San Diego Museum of Art has a striking plaza with fountain, popular for visitors to relax in beneath the shaded umbrellas.

-Museum of Art San Diego
+5 BEST Attractions at Museum of Art San Diego

 Know before you go